 The world of licensing beats might sound daunting but it’s very simple.
 There’s really only 2 categories of licenses, Non-Exclusive (or Lease) and Exclusive.
-All other licenses fall under those 2 categories.
+All licenses fall under those 2 categories.

 The main benefit to this is that the producer can earn a recurring income from the same beat by reselling to multiple people, sometimes even making more money than if they had sold the beat exclusively.

 Just as important, it means artists can get quality beats without the huge upfront cost.
-Everybody wins!

-Generally low-end Non-Exclusive licenses are priced between $10 to $40, with high end Non-Exclusive licenses ranging between $70 - $150.
+Generally, low-end Non-Exclusive licenses are priced between $10 to $40, with high end Non-Exclusive licenses ranging between $70 - $150.
 Pricing is very subjective though and experimentation is advised to see what gives you the best results with your customers.

 Exclusive licenses are much higher in cost because the producer can no longer make money licensing that beat, and they’re likely to be purchased by more serious artists who expect greater success or who have record labels that require exclusivity.